ecmnet/MAVGCL/README.md

 **Development Status:** Last updated 24/02/2017

-- MAVGCL support for RTK M8P devices (base connected to USB, currently OS X only)

-- Logging of all messages (PX4, MAVGCL, MAVComm) to file
-- TuningWidget supports bitfield-entries

 V0.6xx notes:

 - V0.6 requires MAVLink 2.0 protocol without signing (switch to 'Use MAVLink 2.0 always') - MAVLink 1.0 no longer supported (for MAVLink 1.0 use V0.536 )